Stochastic Bregman Proximal Gradient Method Revisited: Kernel Conditioning and Painless Variance Reduction: Improving the instance-dependent complexity

-In this section, we consider problem \eqref{prob:main-det} with $f(x) = \frac{1}{n}\sum_{i=1}^{n}f_i(x).$ For this setting, we adopt the following variant of the smooth adaptability assumption. \begin{assumption} For each $i\in[n]$, $f_i$ is $L_i$-smooth adaptable to $h$ for some positive constant $L_{i}>0$.
-For notational simplicity, denote $L:=\sqrt{\frac{1}{n}\sum_i^nL_i^2}$, then $f$ is $L$-smooth adaptable to $h$. \end{assumption} To exploit the finite-sum structure, we propose a stochastic variance reduced BPG method with epoch-wise bounds, as stated in Algorithm \ref{algorithm:sarah-finite}.
-In each epoch of this algorithm, based on the radius $\delta$ defined in the kernel conditioning regularity (Assumption \ref{assumption:kernel-conditioning}), we impose an additional set constraint $x\in\cX_s$ in which the kernel $h$ has limited condition number.
+In each epoch of this algorithm, based on a predetermined radius $\delta$ defined in KC-regularity (Assumption \ref{assumption:kernel-conditioning}), we impose an additional convex set constraint $x\in\cX_s$ in which the kernel $h$ has limited condition number.
 With this simple mechanism, one can input any episodic variance reduced gradient estimator in place of \eqref{alg:sarah-small}.
-In this subsection, we use the SARAH/Spider estimator with $O(\sqrt{n})$ batch size for illustration.
+In this paper, we use the SARAH/SPIDER estimator.
+In particular, the update of $\bar{x}_{s,k+1}$ in \eqref{alg:proxSARAH-update} incorporates an indicator function $\mathrm{id}_{\cX_s}$, that is,

+The purpose for adopting such an indicator function is to guarantee that the whole epoch $\{x_{s,k}\}_{k=0}^{\tau_s}$ stays inside $\cX_s$ so that KC-regularity can help us to bound the gradient estimation errors.
+However, we should also notice that if ${x}_{s,k}$ is too close to the boundary $\partial \cX_s$ and $\bar{x}_{s,k+1}$ hits $\partial \cX_s$, then the next point $x_{s,k+1}$ will have to take a very conservative step, which could have been a more aggressive step.
+Then Line 9 provides an early stop scheme for each epoch to prevent such cases.
+If one removes Line 9 and let every epoch to run full $\tau$ iterations, the algorithm still works.
+But if some ${x}_{s,k}$ is close to $\partial \cX_s$ and is forced to take a conservative step in early stage of an epoch, it is quite possible that the future iterations in epoch $s$ will also suffer the same issue, causing a waste of computation.